 Introduction to Judaism

 This course, taught by Rabbi Devorah and Rabbi Benj, introduces the fundamentals of Jewish thought and practice for anyone interested in exploring Judaism or reviewing the basics.
 Topics include Jewish holidays and life cycle events, theology and prayer, Israel, history and Hebrew.
-Registration is now open through the Union for Reform Judaism website.
-Click here for more information and to register for the class.
+Registration will open through the Union for Reform Judaism website in late Fall.
+Click here for more information.